cds-snc/url-shortener/adr/2023-01-31-infrastructure-architecture.md

 - having CloudFront add a secret header value and then ensuring it's present in the API's handler; or
 - by redirecting all raw Function URL requests to the main API URL.

+## Other architectual decisions

+### Nightly DynamoDB backup
+In order to satify [CP-9 (Contigency Planning - information systems backup)](https://github.com/cds-snc/url-shortener-documentation/issues/171), we needed to setup an AWS Backup for our DynamoDB tables.
+Currently, the backup executes via AWS Backup at 12:00am every day and is stored in AWS Vault.
+In order to allow persistency and to create/run the backup, we wrote a [backup plan](https://github.com/cds-snc/url-shortener/tree/main/terragrunt/aws/backup_plan) using terraform that executes the backup actions.